Chingford Green, Waltham Forest

 One of the country’s largest sets of staghound kennels operated at Kilgreana – also known as Chingford Lodge – from 1798 to 1806.
 The kennels are long gone but the house survives, divided into two properties, as part of a conservation area.

 In the early 1840s local grandee Robert Boothby Heathcote commissioned Lewis Vulliamy to design the church of St Peter and St Paul, which replaced Chingford Mount’s All Saints as the parish church.
 Chingford Green’s secular ascendancy was assured by the opening of the station and the arrival of piped water in the 1870s.

 The Bull and Crown public house (formerly The Crown) was rebuilt in 1910 in French Second Empire style.
 Chingford town hall was built on the Ridgeway in 1929.
-No longer required by the borough of Waltham Forest, the town hall is likely to become the centrepiece of a privately built residential scheme during 2013.
-The Bull and Crown is also likely to be converted to residential use soon.
+No longer required by the borough of Waltham Forest, the town hall became the centrepiece of a residential scheme built by Fairview Homes in 2014.
+The Bull and Crown is currently a Prezzo restaurant.

 The Chingford Green ward has a relatively elderly population, and 86 per cent of residents are white, according to the 2011 census (down from 93 per cent in 2001).